GMT-458-Web-GIS/geogame-VolgahanDolek/README.md

 The game might have 2 difficulty levels with easier to know cities.

-İf you get the 10 questions right without losing all of your 3 lives you get a win.
+If you get the 10 questions right without losing all of your 3 lives you get a win.

+Game will show a point in Turkey thank ask which city does that point belong to.